peopleinfo/worm-zone/.trae/documents/worm-zone-prd.md

 ## 1. Product Overview

 Snake Zone is a real-time multiplayer snake-style game designed for mobile devices with a visually rotated landscape interface.
 Players hold their devices in portrait orientation while the game interface is rotated 90 degrees via CSS transforms to provide an optimal landscape gaming experience.
-Players compete in shared rooms with up to 3 participants, with AI bots filling empty slots to ensure engaging gameplay.
+The game operates exclusively in multiplayer mode where players automatically join shared rooms, with intelligent AI bots filling empty slots to maintain engaging 3-player gameplay at all times.

-The game targets mobile users seeking quick, competitive multiplayer experiences with seamless room-based matchmaking and social gameplay features, without requiring native screen rotation APIs.
+The game targets mobile users seeking quick, competitive multiplayer experiences with seamless auto-matchmaking and consistent gameplay quality through bot-assisted room management, without requiring native screen rotation APIs.

 ## 2. Core Features